 - Technology Challenges Realized and Accomplishments Gained: U.S. Department of Energy's Regional Carbon Sequestration Partnerships Large-Scale Projects.
-Robert Finley will participate in this panel discussion.
+Robert Finley participated in this panel discussion.

 - Permitting Storage Sites in the US: Lessons Learned and Paths Forward.
-Sallie Greenberg will participate in this panel discussion.
+Sallie Greenberg participated in this panel discussion.

 IBDP featured in special edition of